-- (a) The provisions of NSHE Code Subsection 5.15.1 [-] Resignations/Leave, [of the Nevada System of Higher Education Code] shall not apply.
+- (a) The provisions of NSHE Code Subsection 5.15.1 Resignations/Leave shall not apply.
 The resignation need not be accepted by the appointing authority (or designee), and shall be effective immediately.
-Unless otherwise mandated by law, the person submitting the resignation shall not be permitted to revoke the resignation under any circumstances. - (b) The pending investigation, hearing, or appeal under this chapter shall immediately cease.

-- (c) In cases involving unlawful [gender] discrimination or [sexual] harassment, the Title IX coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct. - (d) The facts and circumstances of the charge(s) may be cause for denial of an application of employment or to work as an independent contractor.
+Unless otherwise mandated by law, the person submitting the resignation shall not be permitted to revoke the resignation under any circumstances. - (b) The pending investigation, hearing, or appeal under this chapter shall immediately cease. - (c) In cases involving unlawful discrimination or harassment, the Title IX coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct. - (d) The facts and circumstances of the charge(s) may be cause for denial of an application of employment or to work as an independent contractor.(B/R 6/23)

-Section 6.20 Procedures Required when Title IX Sexual Harassment is Alleged.
+Section 6.20 Procedures Required When Title IX Sexual Harassment is Alleged